Media in Kerala

 Media in Kerala, India are widely accessible and cater to a wide variety of audiences.
 Kerala has the highest media exposure in India with newspapers publishing in nine languages, mainly English and Malayalam.

 Print media

 Newspapers

 Dozens of newspapers are published in Kerala.
 The principal languages of publication are Malayalam and English.
-The most widely circulating Malayalam-language newspapers include Malayala Manorama, Mathrubhumi, Desabhimani,Madhyamam, Kerala Kaumudi, Suprabhaatham, Siraj Daily, Veekshanam, Deepika, Mangalam, Janayugam, Thejas, Varthamanam, Chandrika, Janmabhumi, Udaya Keralam and Metro Vaartha.
+The most widely circulating List of Malayalam-language newspapers include Malayala Manorama, Mathrubhumi, Deshabhimani,Madhyamam, Kerala Kaumudi, Suprabhaatham, Siraj Daily, Veekshanam, Deepika, Mangalam, Janayugom, Thejas, Varthamanam, Chandrika, Janmabhumi, Udaya Keralam and Metro Vaartha.

 Magazines

 Among list of Malayalam periodicals major Malayalam periodicals are Mathrubhumi weekly, Madhyamam weekly, India Today Malayalam, Dhanam, Chithrabhumi, Balarama (Comics), Thejas, Kanyaka and Bhashaposhini.

 The following table is according to the Indian Readership Survey (IRS) 2019 Quarter 1.

 Television

-Doordarshan the state-owned television broadcaster started the commercial television broadcast in Kerala with the channel 'DD Malayalam 'on 1 January 1985 from Kudappanakkunnu, Trivandrum.
+Doordarshan the state-owned television broadcaster started the commercial television broadcast in Kerala with the channel 'DD Malayalam' on 1 January 1985 from Kudappanakkunnu, Thiruvananthapuram.
 Malayalam started with a one-hour slot (6.30 PM -7:30 PM IST) daily followed by a 10-minute news bulletin in malayalam.
 During initial phase Malayalam programs that originated from Doordarshan were available only within 15 km radius of the station.